jnk0le/random/pipeline cycle test/README.md

 	ldr.w r5, [r14, r1] // r1 is r0 + 4
 ```

-`add`, `sub` and non shifting `mov` can enter early alu from younger op only.
+`add`, `sub` and non shifting `mov` can enter early alu from earlier op only.

-shifts and rotations (aliased to mov) can enter early alu from younger or older op provided that the
+shifts and rotations (aliased to mov) can enter early alu from earlier or later op provided that the
 other instruction is not inline shifted operand one or bitmanip (e.g. `rev`, `bfi`, `uxtab`) op using early alu shifter

 the only case when both instructions can be forwarded from early alu (to early alu next cycle) is `add`, `sub` or non shifting
-`mov` in younger slot and simple shift or rotation in older slot
+`mov` in earlier slot and simple shift or rotation in later slot

 flags generated in early ALU cannot be forwarded to late ALU in 0 cycles (slippery)